 A hike might be in order after gorging on fattening, yet mouthwatering nuts.
 Volcanoes National Park was established in 1916 and encompasses 323,000+ acres including two volcanoes, Mauna Loa and Kilauea.
 The park has additionally been designated an International Biosphere Reserve and a World Heritage Site.

 It features a variety of trails from short and easy to long and hard as well as many scenic pullouts along Chain of Craters Road.
 For a 4.4 mile moderate loop, consider Kīlauea Iki Overlook.
-All the details of this hike along with many others in the park may be found here.
+All the details of this hike along with many others in the park may be found on my article about Hawaii Volcanoes National Park.
 To beat the heat, visit early and stay hydrated.

 Visit a Farmers Market